3dgen/cppwasm-book/en/ch2-c-js/ch2-02-implement-c-api-in-js.md

 # 2.2 Implement C API in JavaScript

 Emscripten provides a variety of methods for calling JavaScript functions from C, including:
-- `EM_JS`/`EM_ASM` macro inline JavaScript code.
+- Executing inline JavaScript with `EM_JS`/`EM_ASM`.
-- `emscripten_run_script` function.
+- Executing JavaScript code strings with `emscripten_run_script` function.
 - Implement C API in JavaScript, or another way to say "JavaScript function injection".

 This section will focus on the last one.

-## 2.2.1 C function declaration
+## 2.2.1 Declaring C API

-In the C environment, we often encounter this situation: Module A calls the function implemented by module B(creating a function declaration in module A and a function body in module B).
-In Emscripten, the C code part is module A and the JavaScript code part is module B. For example, create `capi_js.cc` as follows:
+In C, we often encounter this situation: Module A calls the function implemented by module B - creating a function declaration in module A and a function body in module B. In our case, the C code is module A and the JavaScript code is module B. For example, create `capi_js.cc` as follows:

 ```c
 //capi_js.cc